knative/docs/docs/eventing/event-registry.md

 For consumers, the fields that matter the most are `spec` and `status`.
-This is because these fields provide the information you need to create Triggers, which is the source and type of event and whether the Broker is ready to receive events.
+This is because these fields provide the information you need to create Triggers, which is the source and type of event and whether the Reference is present to receive events.

 The following table has more information about the `spec` and `status` fields of EventType objects: